PencilCode/codegym/src/documents/ref/variables.html.md

 A variable is a name for a remembered value.

+You can create your own variables using `=`.
+You need to define your variables before you can ask the comptuer to use them.

 <h3>Storing a Number</h3>

 Once you have defined a variable, you can refer to the value